SimonLmic/xrai/docs/source/draft-research-blog.md

 ## Model Architecture

-- **What is our Model given problem to solve ?**
+- **Problem we're Addressing:**
-	- a performant and scalable specialization of AI to solve Mobility/Spatial Deep Learning as a service through Model capabilities applied to multiple business cases
+	- Creating a powerful and adaptable AI system to address the challenges of Mobility/Spatial Deep Learning as a service across various business scenarios.

-- **Why we have to have  it?**
+- **Why It's Essential:**
-	- Document Signal: Text, Audio and Image documents have their own structure: for example the Sound can be represented as a 2D wave and Image as 2D/3D Grids -- But for **User Spatial Sessions*** documents the more is different: User Spatial Sessions in our representation is a set of Spatial Datapoints **6DOF*** coordinates as End-Users are First-Person (camera) Datapoints:
+	- **Document Signal:** Text, Audio, and Image documents have defined structures, like 2D waves for sound and 2D/3D grids for images.
+However, **User Spatial Sessions*** documents are unique.
+In our representation, they consist of sets of Spatial Datapoints with **6DOF*** coordinates, as users experience the environment in a First-Person (camera) perspective.
-		- Each Datapoint  is NOT meaningful or expressive if considered one by one independently with an applied linear regression
-		- So we had to connect each Datapoint all together as a Spatial Graph with our Hypergrid geometric data structure, to materialize documents structure for high-accuracy model training
+		- Each Datapoint lacks meaning when considered independently, requiring a connection in a Spatial Graph using our Hypergrid geometric data structure.
+This approach ensures a meaningful document structure for precise model training.
-	- Bringing the best MODEL for spatial/mobility compute results which we reported here in this article through our AI specialization to accelerate that field
+	- Our model specializes in delivering the best results for spatial/mobility computations, showcased in this article, accelerating advancements in this field through our AI specialization.

-***6DOF**:  6 degree of freedom when the user can browse digital/real world with a First-person view

-***User Spatial Session**: is  one activity in  the Metaverse which have a time start, a time end and one identifier
+## Definitions for Non-Technical Audience

+- **6DOF:** Stands for 6 degrees of freedom, giving users the ability to explore the digital or real world in a first-person view.
+It means users can move in six different ways—forward/backward, up/down, left/right, pitch, yaw, and roll.

+- **User Spatial Session:** Imagine it as one activity in the Metaverse, like a unique experience you have.
+It has a start time, an end time, and a specific identifier, making it a distinct journey or interaction within the virtual space.

+## XRAI Model Overview

+**XRAI Model** is like a highly trained guide for Spatial AI—it uses advanced technologies to understand and navigate the virtual world.
+Think of it as the brains behind making virtual reality smart and interactive.
+Here's a simple breakdown:

+### Architecture

-**XRAI Model** is a trained Spatial AI model ; It uses Structural Geometric Neural Network (GraphNN) model as the backbone architecture, and other model for Signal Image, Text and Audio (for example Multimodal and pre-trained STT/TTS to send feedback to end-users) and it builds additional services on top of it .
-See the figure below for the overall model architecture for inference.
+XRAI employs a Structural Geometric Neural Network (GraphNN) as its core structure.
+It also integrates other models for processing Image, Text, and Audio signals, enhancing its abilities to provide feedback to users.

+### Hypergrid

+It's like a helper for the XRAI Model, sorting out data into spatial (related to space) and non-spatial categories.

+- For spatial data (like where you move), it connects points to create a visual map for the specialized Model processor.
+- For non-spatial data (other info), it organizes it into a table-like structure for easy handling.

+### Specialized Techniques

+XRAI is a Spatial AI expert, using various techniques (fancy tools like Data Normalization, GAN, Auto-Encoders, and more) to provide top-notch spatial AI computations.
+It's like having a high-tech assistant for virtual adventures.

+### Accelerated Hardware

+XRAI loves speed!
+It supports fancy hardware to run as XRAI accelerates Mobility/Spatial AI Deep Learning through software specialization.
+But, keep in mind, it's hungry for data.

+### Monitoring and Control

+XRAI isn't just smart; it's also self-aware.
+It introduces tools and metrics to watch over every step of the training and decision-making process.
+This ensures it stays sharp and can quickly adapt in case things go off track.

+### Who Benefits?

+XRAI is here for all the developers working on spatial/mobility applications.
+They can focus on making cool stuff while XRAI handles the complex Spatial AI parts—like a helpful sidekick for VR/AR and AI enthusiasts.

+### How It Works

+XRAI understands space and movement (Spatial Data), uses geometric tricks (Spatial geometric operators), and applies its knowledge (XRAI Model) for advanced 3D/6DOF AI Compute capabilities during training and real-world tasks.

+Now, you have a glimpse of how XRAI makes the virtual world smarter and more interactive without needing to dive into the technical details! 🚀

 ![Model Architecture](https://lucid.app/publicSegments/view/db41eb70-db8b-4abf-839e-77dfa8a851a5/image.png)
-- Hypergrid is a data pre-processor separating spatial and non-spatial data:
-	- connect spatial Datapoints geometrically to output the Session graph for our specialized Model  processor
-	- format not spatial Datapoints for a tabular data Model processor

- XRAI is a  specialized Spatial AI model and a Model manager as it employs different deep-learning techniques together (Data Normalisation and Scaling pipelines, STT/TTS,  GAN,  Auto-Encoders, Recurrent NN) to achieve best performing Spatial AI computations.
-It is mainly build on GNN model.
-The XRAI Model is computation intensive so it supports accelerated hardware to run as XRAI  accelerate Mobility/Spatial AI Deep Learning through software specialization .
-However, its biggest weakness is the lack of end-user dataset.

-XRAI improves on it by introducing tools and metrics to monitor and control all steps of the Training and Inference process: from data input, to feature, to training and inference: we have batch and real-time metrics output and Task follow-up to track our performance.
-So we can fast fix in case of convergence or quality drop by redeploying best model.
-This result in robust solution to keep in production best model for business-case MVP and performance Spatial AI Model as reported here.

-- **Who will be using it ?**
-	- all spatial/mobility applications developers who want to focus on their business  and delegate all the complexity of Spatial AI to an API specialized on the intersection between VR/AR and AI.

-- **How this will be achieved?**
-	- Spatial Data representation for Items (ID/SKU), Terrain (ID/SPACE) and User session (DATAPOINTS)
-	- Spatial geometric operators (CONV3D) and XRAI Model (NN)
-	- Training/Inference Tasks for 3D/6DOF AI Compute Model capabilities

-## Dataset
+## Dataset Exploration

-The mobile web app prototype we developed is a Progressive Web App (PWA) build on Three.js and WebXR, can be accessed on a WebXR enabled browser for IOS (for example  [Mozilla WebXR Viewer](https://apps.apple.com/fr/app/webxr-viewer/id1295998056) ).
-We didn't invested too much on the technical code build but it can be improved with Typescript and react-three-fiber.
+Our mobile web app prototype, developed using Three.js and WebXR, serves as a playground for user testing data.
+Accessible on WebXR-enabled browsers like [Mozilla WebXR Viewer](https://apps.apple.com/fr/app/webxr-viewer/id1295998056) for IOS, it provides a glimpse into the future where headsets like Apple Vision Pro or META Quest are mainstream.
+Although the technical code is a work in progress, the prototype serves its purpose well and can be enhanced further with technologies like TypeScript and react-three-fiber.

+### Purpose of Development
-The purpose of this development was to have a mobile application sandbox to collect user testing data because there is no good public Dataset for our Mobility and Spatial AI use case.

-This prototype was looking like a Stop Shop supporting AR and VR to display a digital environment (3D Fantasy corner) and  a product (3D Product of the merchant).
+The aim was to create a mobile application sandbox to collect user testing data, especially given the lack of a suitable public dataset for our Mobility and Spatial AI use case.
+The prototype resembled a Stop Shop supporting both AR and VR, displaying a 3D Fantasy corner and merchant products in a digital environment.

+### User Interaction

-The End-users can see some call to actions to Display or Add To Cart 3D Products (we did not implemented the Payment API) and further access to End-user Product Recommended/personalized Retail products like a motorcycle or a jacket.
+End-users could engage with the digital environment, seeing calls to action like Display or Add to Cart for 3D products.
+Although we didn't implement the Payment API, users could further explore personalized retail products recommended by the system, such as a motorcycle or a jacket.

+### Development Output

-The result of our development allowed us to output a Spatial interface for End-users with visual display, audio sound and our Think, Act & Communicate API integrated with XRAI Model for inference.
+Our development resulted in a spatial interface for end-users, incorporating visual displays, audio sounds, and integration with the XRAI Model for inference.

-- **What is our DATASET given problem to solve ?**
+### Dataset Creation

+- **Dataset Problem:**
-	- User Spatial Sessions is a set of spatial Datapoint containing features:
-		- End-User Spatial Position coordinates in 6DOF space reference
+  - User Spatial Sessions, a collection of spatial datapoints containing features like End-User Spatial Position coordinates, Digital Eye vector, and End-User Activities.
-		- End-User Digital Eye vector for example mobile camera direction and the intersection between user and tracked items
-		- End-User Activities for example his interaction with Digital OR Real world
-	-  User Sessions have not spatial data for example: User Agent,  OS and metadata.
+  - User Sessions include non-spatial data like User Agent, OS, and metadata.
-	- Data was sent on the fly by our Mobile Application and saved in  MongoDB, so to built our Dataset we developed a database connector to download User Spatial Sessions issued by ~ 20 testing users.
+  - Data was dynamically sent by our Mobile App and stored in MongoDB.
+To build our dataset, we developed a database connector, downloading User Spatial Sessions from around 20 testing users.

-- **Why we choose this Dataset instead of already existing one?**
+- **Choosing Our Dataset:**
-	- No public Dataset available earlier so we needed to have one
+  - No public dataset was available earlier, necessitating the creation of our own.
-	- To capitalize in our experience to help you Bring your own Dataset to the platform and to challenge our Model
+  - Capitalizing on our experience, we aim to assist others in bringing their datasets to the platform and challenging our model.

-- **Who will be using it?**
+- **Who Benefits:**
-	- Spatial Application Developers commercializing VR/AR applications
+  - Spatial Application Developers commercializing VR/AR applications.
-	- Spatial Hardware Developers for specific industrial case (Drone/Healthcare or sport)
+  - Spatial Hardware Developers for specific industrial cases like Drone, Healthcare, or Sports.

-- **How we created this Dataset general technical & functional data processing steps?**
-	- filtering the not representative sample
+- **Dataset Creation Steps:**
+  - Filtering non-representative samples.
-	- subset to challenge the most complex samples by clusters (for example: similar user sessions for In-Shop User Session time spent between 10 and 20 sec that have only see product with no digital interactions with the product of the vendor)
+  - Subsetting to challenge the most complex samples through clusters (e.g., similar user sessions in-shop with a time spent between 10 and 20 seconds, only viewing products without digital interactions).
-	- blacklisting personal privacy features
+  - Blacklisting personal privacy features.
-	- normalizing sample features
+  - Normalizing sample features.

+This dataset is a glimpse into the future, where advanced headsets will produce a wealth of datapoints, allowing us to refine and enhance our models for even more immersive experiences.

 **Dataset developer form:**